 Many of the genetically modified foods you can find on your grocers’ shelves, today, because they don’t have to be labeled in the United States.
 These include: cottonseed oil, soybeans, cocoa beans, canola and corn.
 Scientists have even created plants that produce plastics and pharmaceutical compounds, not for human consumption.
 Feed grade corn is approved only for livestock food.

 This all sounds really good, right?
 You’ve got your larger produce, which goes further; resistance to pesticides, herbicides and insecticides; enhanced flavor and consistent crop growth.
 But, you can’t stop there; you have to track the whole story.

-FDA-employed scientists presented warnings that the Flavr Savr® tomato could generate toxins in foods and trigger allergies.
-Still it was approved.
+FDA-employed scientists presented warnings that a certain species of tomato could generate toxins in foods and trigger allergies.
+And still it was approved.
 These foods are presenting more toxins that must pass through your colon, some of which can become trapped creating a toxic colon.

-On farms that large companies own, they genetically modify their crops, they don’t rotate crops, which gives the earth time to replenish itself.
-Instead they simply soak into the ground chemical fertilizers that force the land to yield vegetation, the same vegetation.
+On farms that large companies own, they genetically modify their crops.
+They don’t rotate crops, which is a process that gives the earth time to replenish itself.
+Instead, they simply soak into the ground chemical fertilizers that force the land to yield vegetation, the same vegetation.
 They kill many of the bugs that naturally would live and die in the soil replacing nutrients.

 Why Avoid Them?

 These foods introduce toxins that reportedly caused lesions in the lab rats.
 If that is the measure for safety in humans, this is not a good start.
 The lesions in the rats could spell danger from ulcers for humans.